Hawaii: America’s Most Extraordinary Destination

 What makes Pearl Harbor a significant historical site to visit on Oahu?

-Pearl Harbor National Memorial encompasses the USS Arizona Memorial (which straddles the sunken battleship that lost 1,177 crew members in the December 7, 1941 attack), the USS Missouri Battleship (where Japan’s formal surrender was signed on September 2, 1945), the USS Bowfin Submarine Museum, and the Pacific Aviation Museum on Ford Island.
-The USS Arizona Memorial is a place of genuine national solemnity — oil still seeps from the sunken ship — and its combination of historical weight and visual impact makes it one of the most moving memorial experiences in the United States.
-Free timed entry tickets to the memorial are available from the Pearl Harbor Visitor Center and should be reserved in advance during peak season.
+Pearl Harbor National Memorial takes in the USS Arizona Memorial (which straddles the sunken battleship that lost 1,177 crew members in the December 7, 1941 attack), the USS Missouri Battleship (where Japan’s formal surrender was signed on September 2, 1945), the USS Bowfin Submarine Museum, and the Pacific Aviation Museum on Ford Island.
+The USS Arizona Memorial is a place of national solemnity — oil still seeps from the sunken ship — and its mix of historical weight and visual impact makes it one of the most moving memorial experiences in the United States.
+Free timed-entry tickets to the memorial are available from the Pearl Harbor Visitor Center and should be reserved in advance during peak season.